Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Results

 To obtain robust stellar parameters, we performed spectral energy distribution (SED) modeling of the observed multi-band photometry using the publicly available SED fitting code \texttt{ARIADNE} \citep{Vines_Jenkins2022}. \texttt{ARIADNE} utilizes a Bayesian model-averaging approach to match theoretical atmosphere grids.
 By integrating the \textit{Gaia} DR3 parallax as a prior to constrain the distance, we derived key stellar parameters including effective temperature ($T_{\rm eff}$), surface gravity ($\log g$), metallicity ([Fe/H]), and stellar radius ($R_1$).
 These parameters, along with the calculated bolometric luminosity, were subsequently interpolated onto the MESA Isochrones \& Stellar Tracks \cite[MIST;][]{dotter2016,choi2016,paxton2011,paxton2019} stellar models to estimate the mass of the visible primary star ($M_1$).

-Based on the derived stellar and orbital parameters, we classified the 76 candidates into three distinct groups as illustrated in Figure~\ref{fig:fm_density}.
-The classification is primarily based on the mass ratio proxy $f(M_2)/M_1$ and the stellar density $\rho$.
-We adopted a threshold of $f(M_2)/M_1 = 0.138$ to identify systems with high mass ratios.
-At a constant orbital inclination, $f(M_2)/M_1$ is positively correlated with the mass ratio $q = M_2/M_1$.
-Specifically, our adopted threshold of $f(M_2)/M_1 = 0.138$ corresponds to a minimum mass ratio of $q_\mathrm{min} \gtrsim 3/4$. his lower limit is reached at $i = 90^\circ$.
-Systems with $f(M_2)/M_1 < 0.138$ are categorized as Class C (teal circles), representing low-mass ratio binaries.
+Based on the derived stellar and orbital parameters, we classified the 74 candidates into three distinct groups as illustrated in Figure~\ref{fig:fm_density}.
+The classification is primarily based on the stellar density $\rho_1$ and the mass-function ratio, defined as $f(M_2)/M_1$.
+From the definition of the mass function (Equation \ref{eq:mass_function}), we can derive the following relationship:

+where $q \equiv M_2/M_1$ is the mass ratio.
+At a given orbital inclination, $f(M_2)/M_1$ increases with $q$.
+We adopted a threshold of $f(M_2)/M_1 = 0.138$ to identify systems with large mass ratios.
+Specifically, this threshold corresponds to a minimum mass ratio of $q_\mathrm{min} = 3/4$, which is reached at $i = 90^\circ$.
+Systems with $f(M_2)/M_1 < 0.138$ are categorized as Class C (teal circles in Figure~\ref{fig:sample} and \ref{fig:fm_density}), representing low mass ratio candidates.

-For systems exceeding this mass ratio threshold, we further distinguished them using a density criterion of $\rho_1 = (M_1/M_{\odot})(R_1/R_{\odot})^{-3}\,\rho_{\odot} \ge 1/20\,\rho_{\odot}$.
-Candidates with $\rho_1 >1/20\,\rho_{\odot}$ are designated as Class A (orange circles), while those with lower densities are labeled Class B (yellow circles).
-The density criterion serves as an indicator of the visible companion's evolutionary stage, distinguishing between main-sequence stars and more evolved subgiant or giant stars.
+For systems exceeding this mass ratio threshold, we find that the stellar mean density, defined as $\rho_1 = (M_1/M_{\odot})(R_1/R_{\odot})^{-3}\,\rho_{\odot}$, provides a naturally clear separation between the populations in our specific sample.
+Specifically, a threshold of $\rho_1 = 1/20\,\rho_{\odot}$ effectively distinguishes candidates with main-sequence companions from those with more evolved primaries.
+Candidates with $\rho_1 >1/20\,\rho_{\odot}$ are designated as Class A (orange circles in Figure~\ref{fig:sample} and \ref{fig:fm_density}), while those with lower densities are labeled Class B (yellow circles in Figure~\ref{fig:sample} and \ref{fig:fm_density}).
+The mean density serves as a indicator of the primary's evolutionary stage, effectively distinguishing between main-sequence stars and more evolved subgiant or giant stars.
+As shown in Table~\ref{tab:params}, the $\log g$ values for several giants are reported to exceed $4.0$ dex.
+These values would imply unphysically high gravitational masses for such evolved objects, thereby highlighting the significant errors inherent in the $\log g$ measurements for our candidates.
+Consequently, we adopt the mean density to naturally delineate the main-sequence and evolved populations.